 The general guideline for male jurors is to dress in a business casual fashion.
 Here are a few ideas for what you should wear.

-Shirts: A polo shirt or a button-down shirt sends the message that you are taking jury duty seriously.
+Shirts: A polo or button-down shirt conveys that you take jury duty seriously.
 Some jurors do wear T-shirts or sweatshirts.
-However, make sure that they are in good condition and do not have ostentatious branding or slogans.
+However, ensure they are in good condition and do not have ostentatious branding or slogans.
 A suit jacket or tie is not necessary.

-Bottoms: You do not need to wear formal suit pants to jury duty, although if that is what makes you feel comfortable, you can do so.
+Bottoms: You do not need to wear formal suit pants to jury duty, although if that makes you feel comfortable, you can do so.
 Nicer khakis or chinos are a good choice.
-Some jurors do wear jeans, however, make sure that they are a dark color and in good condition, without rips or exposed underwear.
+Some jurors do wear jeans.
+However, ensure they are dark and in good condition, without rips or exposed underwear.
 No matter how hot it is, you should avoid shorts.

 Shoes: Most courts outright forbid open-toed shoes, and you will be uncomfortable anyway in sandals or flip-flops.
-Chelsea boots, casual Oxfords, or leather shoes are a good choice.
+Chelsea boots, casual Oxfords, or leather shoes are good choices.
 You do not need to wear formal dress shoes.
-Sometimes, you can even wear sneakers, as long as they are not brightly colored or have a visible pattern.
+Sometimes, you can even wear sneakers if they are not brightly colored or have a visible pattern.